purefunktion/SuperClean/README.md

 A framework comprising of some basic utilities for use inside of SuperCollider.

-Not only can you play back all of your samples without needless hassle in an environment that can grow with you, SuperClean is, in short, a one-stop-shopping-experience for folks who want:
+Not only can you play back all of your samples without needless hassle in an environment that can grow with you, SuperClean is, in short, a one-stop-shop-experience for folks who want:

 • An MPC,
 • a bunch of effects,